— MySQL

 clauses.

-Assume we have a database table user_membership
+Let's assume we have a database table user_membership

 that records users and the memberships they belong to within an organization.
 A user can have multiple memberships (ie. there is a one-to-many relationship between users and memberships).
 Here are a few example rows from our contrived database table: